 3. After choosing a date or date range, you must also select the report format.
 You can choose to generate either an itemized report or payment-based report.

 One-Click reports come pre-built with Neon CRM.
 These are reports you can run to access commonly-needed information about accounts and transactions without having to load search criteria.

-2. Select the Report you would like to run.
+2. Use the filter under Type to select only One-type Reports.
+Select the Report you would like to run.

 3. You can use the Configure Report to pull in the fields you wish to view in this report.
 The search fields are fixed for these reports and cannot be modified.

 Executive Reports are a way to see summaries of your Neon CRM data.

 Unlike other reports in Neon CRM, these reports:

 - Calculate totals rather than listing each account or transaction.

 - Run once to capture a moment in time, and do not automatically update.

 - Take longer to run, so they calculate in the background and will provide a notification when the report is ready.
 (Make sure your system user account has an email address if you would like to receive a notification by email.)